IBPA/smoke_taint_prediction/README.md

  This part predict the Smoke taint index using three different model:
      - Linear (Lasso)
      ![Figure 3.
 Performance evaluation plot of the linear model generated from this part of the code.](https://github.com/IBPA/smoke_taint_prediction/blob/main/figure/figure3.svg)
+     *Figure 3.
+Performance evaluation plot of the linear model generated from this part of the code.*
      - Support Vector Regression (SVR)
      - Random Forest
  4. Correlation between grape VOC concentrations and wine VOC concentrations The correlation between grape VOC concentrations and wine VOC concentrations are observed.
  ![Figure 4.
 Correlations between grape VOC concentration and wine VOC concentrations.
 Concentration of free phenol in grape (the fourth column) is negative correlated with the concentration of wine VOCs.](https://github.com/IBPA/smoke_taint_prediction/blob/main/figure/figure4.svg)
+ *Figure 4.
+Correlations between grape VOC concentration and wine VOC concentrations.
+Concentration of free phenol in grape (the fourth column) is negative correlated with the concentration of wine VOCs.*

 ## Run the source code